The-Nice-One/The-Nice-One/README.md

 # ![bannerUpcoming](https://raw.githubusercontent.com/The-Nice-One/GalleryArt/refs/heads/main/banners/upcoming.png)

-I am currently working on my first main project .spf (SimplePixelFont) files.
-These files store pixelated fonts that are small in byte size yet still provide a lot of flexibility.
+I am currently working two main projects!
+ - Firstly, .spf (SimplePixelFont) files, which store pixelated fonts that are small in byte size yet provide a lot of flexibility.
 You can check out a working example of these files at [https://simplepixelfont.github.io/web-spf/](https://simplepixelfont.github.io/web-spf/).
+ - Secondly, a pixel art editor over at [FunGuy Labs](https://www.youtube.com/@funguylabs), with the goal of creating a fully flexible and configurable editor for pixel art drawings and animations.